 If the height surpasses you, you should consider seeking the help of a professional rather than doing it yourself and causing disasters.
 Stay away from the path of the branch.

-I said this earlier, but I will emphasize more on it.
-You should never forget that it is a pore saw that you are using.
+I said this earlier, but I will emphasize more on it more.
+You should never forget that it is a pore saw you are using.
 You should always stay away from the fall surrounding.

-You should consider having the right attire for work: at least a helmet and a pair of gloves.
+You should consider having the proper attire for work: at least a helmet and a pair of gloves.